Vietnamese pomelo gets green light to enter US market | Business | Vietnam+ (VietnamPlus)

 Vietnamese pomelo gets green light to enter US market

-After over five years of negotiations, the US Department of Agriculture has officially licensed the import of fresh pomelo from Vietnam, an official has said.

-Vietnamese pomelo has been licenced to be exported to the US.
-(Photo: Ministry of Industry and Trade)Hanoi (VNA) – After over five years of negotiations, the US Department of Agriculture has officially licensed the import of fresh pomelo from Vietnam, an official has said.

-Pomelo is the seventh fresh fruit of Vietnam to be licensed to enter the US market, following mango, longan, lychee, dragon fruit, rambutan, and star apple, Hoang Trung, Director of the Plant Protection Department at the Ministry of Agriculture and Rural Development, told a meeting in Hanoi on October 17.
+Pomelo is the seventh fresh fruit of Vietnam to be licensed to enter the US market, following mango, longan, lychee, dragon fruit, rambutan, and star apple.

 The US has great demand for fruit, up to 12 million tonnes each year.
 Its domestic production has met just 70% of the demand while the remaining 30%, equivalent to 3.6 million tonnes, is imported.

-This creates considerable room and a great opportunity for Vietnamese fruits, including pomelo, to access the US market, he noted.
+This creates considerable room and a great opportunity for Vietnamese fruits, including pomelo, to access the US market.

 To export pomelo to the US, the Plant Protection Department will work with relevant parties to carry out concerted measures, especially training farmers and exporting companies in the US’s import requirements.
 It will also maintain the granting of production unit codes and strictly monitor pest contamination in fruit.

-All pomelo batches to be shipped to the US will be irradiated at the US-recognised irradiation establishments under the supervision of the US Animal and Plant Health Inspection Service and the Plant Protection Department, Trung added./.
+All pomelo batches to be shipped to the US will be irradiated at the US-recognised irradiation establishments under the supervision of the US Animal and Plant Health Inspection Service and the Plant Protection Department./.